GibsDev/gibsdev.com/public/index.md

 <button onclick="alert('clicked!')">Click me!</button>

 You can get view the source mardown of (almost) any page by appending .md to the url.
 Currently the /posts page is the only one that does not have a markdown source file as it is dynamically generated on the server.

+But you CAN view the source of anything you like on this website [here on github](https://github.com/GibsDev/gibsdev.com)!

+TODO add links to footer